-Mary Walsh and her partner Ophelia run Little Black Hill Farm, a small mixed farm outside Killarney in County Kerry.
-They manage a 1.5-acre market garden, growing a wide range of chemical-free vegetables which are sold to local restaurants, shops and through a vegetable box scheme.
+Mary Walsh run Little Black Hill Farm, a small mixed farm outside Killarney in County Kerry.
+She manages a 1.5-acre market garden, growing a wide range of chemical-free vegetables which are sold to local restaurants, shops and through a vegetable box scheme.
 Mary has 8 growing seasons under her belt and she has been making changes to the farming system year-on-year to ensure her farm operates in the most ecologically and economically sustainable way.
 Last year the outdoor beds were converted to a no-dig system in an effort to protect soil biology, minimise weeding and thus grow stronger crops.
 Mary keeps a few chickens and pigs on the land producing food for the home.
 She recently added 4 Belted Galloways to the farm, and the cattle will play an important role in managing rush and dock encroachment on areas of the grassland.

 Mary is passionate about community and educating people on how their food has been produced – "As much as I love growing food, I also want to grow community, understanding and connection.
 I want to help people reconnect with their food and realise how dependant we are on nature."
 One full-time intern is employed on the farm and many volunteers, neighbours and friends have lent their hands to helping with various projects on Little Black Hill Farm over the years.
 Pockets of woodland, hedgerows and a pond all provide important habitats for the healthy bird and insect populations on the farm.
 Mary understands that her farm and her livelihood are completely dependent on nature, and she takes great pride in producing nutrient-dense, seasonal food for the local community, all the while leaving space for biodiversity and wildlife on the land.